mydictionary-project/vocabulary4mydictionary/README.md

 #### 2.2.
 Advanced Query (Keyword Match)

-If the word **is contained by the content in cells at columns "Word", "Define" or "Note" in a line**, the line will be selected.
+If the word **is contained by the content in cells at columns "Word", "Definition" or "Note" in a line**, the line will be selected.

 For example, in *advanced query*, input word "e" and the data of line 1, 3 and 5 will be selected.